-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
 Here’s a review of Héctor Neris’ 2019 season as well as what to expect from the closer in 2020.

 Manager Joe Girardi has already indicated that Héctor Neris will serve as the Phillies closer this upcoming season.
 Neris, now the longest-tenured player on the club, will serve as an anchor for this team’s relief core.
 His unique arsenal can be a true weapon for the Phillies, and they will need it to be effective if they wish to contend in 2020.

 2019 Stats: 68 G, 67 2/3 IP, 28 SV, 2.93 ERA, 3.83 FIP, 1.020 WHIP, 1.3 HR/9, 3.2 BB/9, 11.8 K/9, 1.0 fWAR